 12th Grade – My Voice, My Place

-In the 12th grade, each senior will share her voice and vision with the community by writing and delivering a Senior Speech.
-Each senior may also undertake a leadership project that will provide her with the opportunity to explore an area of intense interest and to solidify, refine, and extend skills, knowledge, and insights gained from her time of leadership and service at AGS.
-Seniors will also prepare for the world outside AGS by researching current issues and by exploring the realities of life on a college campus.
+In the 12th grade, each senior will share her voice and vision with the community by writing and delivering a senior speech.
+Each senior may also undertake a Leadership Project that will provide her with the opportunity to explore an area of intense interest and to solidify, refine, and extend skills, knowledge, and insights gained from her time of leadership and service at AGS.
+Seniors will also prepare for the challenging world outside AGS by researching current issues and exploring the realities of life on a college campus.